 Fig. 14 after rectification of pressing core profile

-A vent hole with a diameter of 30mm is added in the local closed area inside the pressing core to keep it consistent with the external air pressure, so as to avoid the problem of iron scraps absorption caused by the negative pressure inside the mold during production, as shown in Fig. 15 and Fig. 16.
+A vent hole with a diameter of 30mm has been added to the local enclosed area within the pressing core to maintain consistency with the external air pressure, thus preventing the issue of iron scraps being absorbed due to negative pressure inside the mold during production (as shown in Figures 15 and 16).

 Fig. 15 before adding vent hole to pressing core